Mitigating the Influence of Distractor Tasks in LMs with Prior-Aware Decoding: Strong Priors in Generative Models

-In this subsection, we adapt the general concept of strong priors for language models.
-Primarily we emphasize \textit{local} strong priors, where we assume that the model input is a prompt of the form $P=TD$.
+\textbf{Strong priors in language models.} In this subsection, we adapt the general concept of strong priors for language models.
+We also explore the common case of local strong priors, where we assume that the model input is a prompt of the form $P=TD$.
 Additionally, we suggest using the next \textit{token} as the main unit of output in the distribution $p_M(\cdot|P)$.
 Despite potential ambiguity in the separation into task description $T$ and data $D$, this representation aligns with the structure of many LM benchmarks and common prompting strategies.

-\textbf{Definition (Strong Local Prior in Language Models).} Consider a model input $P=TD$, where $T$ is the \textit{task description part} that may include examples, and $D$ is the \textit{data part}, consisting of the task input and possibly part of the output.
-Let $M$ denote a generative language model, with $M$ determining any parameters of the generation process, such as temperature or beam search parameters, and let $p_M(t | TD)$ represent the probability of $M$ producing $t$ as the next token given $T$ and $D$.
-Let $\varepsilon > 0$ be a parameter.
-Then $D$ induces a strong local prior in $M$ relative to $T$ if:
+We can characterise strong local priors as cases where prepending the task description to the data is not significantly influencing the distribution:

-In instances where $p_M(t|TD)\approx p_M(t|D)$, the difference between the two distributions may hold significant information: the correct continuation is often more probable in $p_M(t|TD)$ than $p_M(t|D)$.
+In instances where $p_M(\cdot|TD)\approx p_M(\cdot|D)$, the difference between the two distributions may hold significant information: the correct continuation is often more probable in $p_M(\cdot|TD)$ than $p_M(\cdot|D)$.
 We present a novel method to compensate for strong local priors based on our model in Section~\ref{sec:method}.